sunny1561/Invoice_Extraction/README.md

-# Invoice_Extraction
-This Streamlit-based Invoice Extraction App is designed to automate the extraction of structured data from invoice images.
-Users can upload either a ZIP file containing multiple invoice images or individual image files (e.g., PNG, JPG, JPEG).
-The app processes these images to extract key details such as:
+# Invoice Extraction App using Streamlit :
+An automated app that extracts structured data from invoice images.
+Users can upload invoice images as ZIP files or individual images (PNG, JPG, JPEG).
+The app extracts the following key details from the invoices:
 Invoice Number
 Date
 Vendor Name
-Items List (with name, quantity, and price)
+Items (name, quantity, price)
 Total Amount
-Using advanced AI models like Ollama Llama3.2 for image-based extraction, the app converts unstructured image data into a structured format (JSON).
-This structured data is then organized into a table with relevant information, which users can easily view, download as a CSV, or further process.

-How This Can Be Useful in Real Life
-Automated Invoice Processing: Businesses can use this app to automate the extraction of data from invoice images.
-Instead of manually entering data, invoices can be uploaded, and the relevant information is quickly extracted and structured.

-Expense Tracking: For organizations or freelancers tracking expenses, this app can significantly reduce time spent manually logging invoice details.
+Uses advanced AI models (Ollama Llama3.2) for accurate image-based data extraction.
+Extracted data is displayed in a structured table format.
+Allows users to download the extracted data as a CSV file.
+How it can be useful in real life:
+Automated Invoice Processing:

+Businesses can automatically extract data from invoice images, saving time on manual data entry.
+Expense Tracking:

+Streamline expense tracking for businesses or freelancers by extracting invoice details for easier record keeping.
-Data Entry Automation: It helps reduce the need for manual data entry, ensuring faster and more accurate invoice processing, saving both time and labor.
+Data Entry Automation:

+Reduces the need for manual data entry, ensuring faster and more accurate invoice processing.
-Integration with Accounting Systems: The extracted data, once saved in CSV format, can be integrated into accounting or ERP systems for easier financial management, reporting, and analysis.
+Integration with Accounting Systems:

+Exported CSV files can be integrated into accounting or ERP systems for efficient financial management.
-Invoice Management for Small Businesses: Small businesses can easily keep track of vendor transactions and maintain organized records by processing their invoices using this app.
+Invoice Management for Small Businesses:

+Small businesses can process and maintain organized records of their invoices with ease.
-Overall, this app streamlines the process of managing invoices, reducing human error and improving efficiency in finance and accounting workflows.
+Features:
+Multiple Upload Options:

+Upload a ZIP file containing multiple invoice images or individual invoice image files.
+Easy Extraction:

+Extracts all necessary information from invoices and organizes it into a structured format.
+Downloadable CSV:

+Allows you to download the structured invoice data in a CSV format for easy processing and record keeping.